nf-core/modules/README.md

 If you wish to contribute a new module, please see the documentation on the [nf-core website](https://nf-co.re/developers/adding_modules).

-> Please be kind to our code reveiwers and submit one pull request per module :)
+> Please be kind to our code reviewers and submit one pull request per module :)

 ## Help